dat-ecosystem/dat/docs/getting-started.md

 # Getting started with dat

+**Note** The currently available version of Dat is the Alpha release.
+Our target audience with the Alpha is early adopters and developers.
+If you are unsure if Dat is a good fit for your use case, let us know in IRC, on Twitter (@datproject) or by opening an issue in this repository.

 Here, we discuss the fastest way to publish your data.
 We assume you have the following materials:

   1. Access to a server or a heroku account